La Vuelta a Espana 2023 stage-by-stage guide

 Stage 13: Friday 8 September, Formigal – Col du Tourmalet (135km)

-This image below speaks for itself for this Vuelta’s queen stage: a brute of a day spent almost entirely in France culminating on the famous Tourmalet (18.9km at 7.4%).
+This image below speaks for itself for the Vuelta’s queen stage: a brute of a day spent almost entirely in France culminating on the famous Tourmalet (18.9km at 7.4%).

 Stage 14: Saturday 9 September, Sauveterre-de-Bearn – Larra-Belagua (156.5km)